 The master of the house unequivocally, maybe unbearably, threatened his wife: bring me a little girl as a “gift” or I will rape our daughters.
 The woman responded by bringing him a little girl.
 Perhaps the dilemma was existential, but the woman complied, condemning as she did an innocent child.
 We all know what followed: the little girl was called Fatima.

-The true pandemic that has all of Mexico awestruck is not the coronavirus but impunity, and in no matter is this greater than in that which afflicts girls, boys and women.
-Rampant impunity has made possible not only for violence to misappropriate the life of Mexican society but, worse yet, it does not seem to surprise anyone anymore.
+The true pandemic that has all of Mexico awestruck is not the coronavirus but the impunity, and in no matter is this greater than in that which afflicts girls, boys and women.
+Rampant impunity has made possible not only for violence to misappropriate the life of Mexican society but, worse yet, this does not seem at all strange anymore to anyone.

-The information revolution, what distinguishes the 19th century, has transformed all public activity, but especially the relations between the government and the society, because it has conferred upon them novel instruments never before available.
-The ubiquity of information forces everyone -citizens and governments- to act distinctly: the society is informed, it communicates and it acts, all this without governmental mediation, the latter the stamp of the 20th century.
-Government possesses the same capacity, but particularly the opportunity, to transmit almost personalized messages, and it now confronts the challenge of not only communicating, but above all of convincing.
+The information revolution, what distinguishes the XIX century, has transformed all public activity, but especially the relations between the government and the society, because it has conferred upon them novel instruments never before available.
+The ubiquity of information obligates everyone -citizens and governments- to act distinctly: the society is informed, it communicates and it acts, all this without governmental mediation, the latter the stamp of the XX century.
+The government possesses the same capacity, but particularly the opportunity, to transmit almost personalized messages, and it now confronts the challenge of not only communicating, but above all of convincing.
 The once monopoly of information alters the relations among all the actors of a society, but the Mexican government refuses to adapt to the new reality.

-In this 21st century, crises are key moments that imply transformation or bust.
+In this XXI century, crises are key moments that imply transformation or bust.
 Transformation when those that govern and the society come together to build a new constellation.
 Bust when each of these components only looks out for number one, on occasion meeting head on.
-In today’s Mexico, government confronts, by design, in a systematic way and cannot conceive of a society working in harmony.
-This vision impedes it from understanding the summons-to-arms that the femicides have placed at the Palace gates.
+In today’s Mexico the government confronts, by design, in a systematic way and cannot conceive of a society working in harmony.
+This vision impedes it from understanding the summons-to-arms that the femicides have placed at the Palace gate.

 Femicide is an ill created and tolerated by Mexican society because it has lost the compass of what is acceptable and what is intolerable.
 The sole fact that it would even occur to the head of a family to demand a “gift” in the form of a little girl and bully his own family into procuring one for him is incontrovertible evidence of the destruction of the essence of civility.